 You must also produce a number of other documents to pass the Internal Stage, including an information security policy manual and controls implementation plan.

 The External Stage involves passing an audit, during which your company will be evaluated on all of the requirements that were specified at the Preliminary and Internal Stages.
-Afterwards, you’ll receive your ISO 27001 certification by submitting the necessary documentation.
+Afterward, you’ll receive your ISO 27001 certification by submitting the necessary documentation.

 At this point, your company will be completely certified.
 However, it’s important to remember that you must continue to monitor and maintain compliance with the standard every year after receiving certification.